uniwswap/uniwens-docs/dapp-developer-guide/resolving-names.md

 ## Reverse Resolution

-While 'regular' resolution involves mapping from a name to an address, reverse resolution maps from an address back to a name. ĐNS supports reverse resolution to allow applications to display ĐNS names in place of hexadecimal addresses.
+While 'regular' resolution involves mapping from a name to an address, reverse resolution maps from an address back to a name.
+POWNS supports reverse resolution to allow applications to display POWNS names in place of hexadecimal addresses.

 Reverse resolution is accomplished via the special purpose domain _addr.reverse_ and the resolver function `name()`. _addr.reverse_ is owned by a special purpose registrar contract that allocates subdomains to the owner of the matching address - for instance, the address _0x314159265dd8dbb310642f98f50c066173c1259b_ may claim the name _314159265dd8dbb310642f98f50c066173c1259b.addr.reverse_, and configure a resolver and records on it.
 The resolver in turn supports the `name()` function, which returns the name associated with that address.

 {% hint style="danger" %}
-ĐNS does not enforce the accuracy of reverse records - for instance, anyone may claim that the name for their address is 'alice.doge'.
+POWNS does not enforce the accuracy of reverse records - for instance, anyone may claim that the name for their address is 'alice.ethw'.
 To be certain that the claim is accurate, you must always perform a forward resolution for the returned name and check it matches the original address.
 {% endhint %}

 Most libraries provide functionality for doing reverse resolution: